delapuente/eal/README.md

    `doubleTapTimeout`
  * `enterarea` event is triggered when entering a new area
  * `leavearea` event is triggered when leaving an area
- * `release` event is triggered when surface is release
+ * `releasesurface` event is triggered when surface is release
  * `changearea` event is triggered when changing the area

 ## Typical flow examples